11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 Obviously, you want to leave slang and style behind.
 Just speak clearly and accurately.
 To add a period, just say “period.”
 To skip a line, say “new line.”
 Here you can learn 60 more voice dictation commands.
 It’s a little bit like learning a new language—it takes some practice, but you will get the hang of it quickly!

-You can dictate in whichever application you want: email, notes, field report apps, agenda, messaging systems… everywhere.
-It’s so much faster and more pleasant than typing.
+You can dictate in whichever application you want: email, notes, field report apps, agenda, Google Docs, Microsoft Word, messaging systems… anywhere.
+It’s so much faster and more pleasant and efficient than typing.

 When I mention this feature in conversations, people often seem ambivalent.
-They assume it’s something new and fancy but which doesn’t work well in day-to-day use.
+They assume it’s something new and fancy that doesn’t work well in day-to-day use.
 But it does.
-It works really well, in fact!
+It works really well; in fact, these days, accuracy is 95% or higher!
 Here’s a video that shows how to dictate text on your iPhone or iPad:

-Can you believe that even today, in 2019, there are—despite this easily available and accurate voice-to-text technology—still companies that use dictaphones (dictaphones!!) to record voice dictation?
-Not only do they need an extra piece of equipment, they then have to pay the administrative personnel at the office to actually type out the text.
+Can you believe that even today there are—despite this easily available and accurate voice-to-text technology—still companies that use dictaphones (dictaphones!!) to record voice dictation?
+Not only do they need an extra piece of equipment, but they also then have to pay the administrative personnel at the office to actually type out the text, often to find out the quality of your recording is too poor to decipher.
 It almost sounds like a joke!
-Talking about wasting time and underutilizing technology.
+Talk about wasting time and underutilizing technology.

-I’m convinced that in five years, everyone will be speaking instead of typing.
+I’m convinced that in five years, most people will be speaking instead of typing.

-And I’m encouraging all our users to use this voice-to-text functionality when documenting observations onsite with our app.
+And I’m encouraging all our ArchiSnapper users to use this voice-to-text functionality when documenting observations on-site with our app.

-Not only should you get to know Siri, your iPhone’s built-in digital assistant—you might even want to make her your best friend.
+Not only should you get to know Siri, your iPhone’s built-in digital assistant, but you might even want to make her your best friend.

 So who, exactly, is this Siri?